Eschatologue/CM_wiki/docs/campaign/player-chr/ydastriel-khaine.md

     **Chalice of Life.** Whenever you cast a spell using a spell slot that restores hit points to a creature, you or another creature within 30 feet of you can regain hit points equal to 1d8 + your Wisdom modifier.
 (2d8 at 10th-level)

     **Rejuvinating Bolt.** When you hit a creature with Cosmic Flare you can choose to restore hit points to that creature instead of damaging it.
-The restored hit points is equal to your Cosmic Flare damage.
+The restored hit points is equal to your half of your Cosmic Flare damage.

 === "**Dragon**"